speechly/speech-recognition-polyfill/README.md

 ## Basic usage

 First, you need a Speechly app ID.
-To get this, you can follow [this guide](https://docs.speechly.com/quick-start/).
-Note that you can leave the configuration empty - for now, you just need to deploy a Speechly application and copy the app ID from your Speechly dashboard.
+To get this, you can follow [this guide](https://docs.speechly.com/quick-start/stt-only/).

 Once you have an app ID, you can use it to create a recognition object that can start transcribing anything the user speaks into the microphone: